 Supporting SKC coalitions and policy-makers on projects that coordinate and improve the human services system.
 The Capacity Project especially tries to help groups and agencies with specialized access to under-served communities integrate their work into the human services systems.
 By helping underserved communities “plug in” to the existing system, and helping existing services providers learn more about new communities in need, the project seeks to increase the quality, availability and accessibility of services, while cultivating new leaders and advocates in our communities.

-Feel free to contact David Daw, Capacity Building Manager (206.243.9191) directly for more information about the Capacity Project or to request assistance with a challenge that you or your agency are facing.
+Feel free to contact Roxana, (206.243.9191) directly for more information about the Capacity Project or to request assistance with a challenge that you or your agency are facing.